 - 4 schools offer a degree in marriage and family therapy.1,2

 - 1 school offers a degree in vocational rehabilitation counseling.1,2

-- Across 7 schools, 12 counseling programs are accredited by CACREP.2
+- Across 7 schools, 12 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Connecticut Counseling Schools and Programs

-The table below contains data we have compiled to help you compare the public and not-for-profit four-year colleges and universities in Connecticut offering at least one counseling program in one of the five main practice areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-Keep in mind that some schools offer a joint program in clinical mental health counseling and clinical rehabilitation counseling, so check with the school for more information on the programs offered.
-You can also compare each school by program type offered, graduation rate, and net price per year.
+The table below contains data we have compiled to help you compare the public and not-for-profit colleges and universities in Connecticut offering at least one counseling program in one of the five main practice areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 If you are interested in learning about the steps to become licensed as a professional counselor in Connecticut, read our license requirements page.

 |MH||MF||VR||SC||SA||Grad Rate1||Net Price1|